SilverSylvester/cplot/README.md

 $ yes | gawk '@load "time"; {sleep(0.2); print "chart:", NR, NR*sqrt(NR); fflush()}' | ./cplot -c "chart data line"
 ```

+Take a look at the examples, they all contain information about how they can be fed
+into cplot.

 ## License

 See the [LICENSE](https://github.com/SilverSylvester/cplot/blob/master/LICENSE).